ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-fashionable.
-It is a craze to have in one’s house as
-many different kinds of ornamental
-lamps as possible.
-Society news is apt to be furnished by
-the people who take most pleasure in
-abusing Jenkins.
-Tiny gold coaching horns are some­
-thing new to be attached to Flora Mc-
-Flimsey’s chatelaine.
-Walking skirts are longer, and must
-be made to touch.
-Shoe-top skirts now
-are “so common.”
-There must be about eighty million
-yards of lace that once ornamented
-grandma’s wedding dress.
-Colored gas globes in a paivate house
 are rather to suggestive of a bar-room or
 an “oyster box.”
 Too Much for the Judge.